 Update on Shofuso’s Opening Date and Ongoing Projects

-As the COVID-19 situation has evolved, the Japan America Society of Greater Philadelphia has decided to delay the opening of the Shofuso Japanese Cultural Center until further notice, dependent on updated standards.
-The health and safety of our visitors and staff is always our top priority, and so we are using this time to continue and complete a Shofuso pond restoration project and general house maintenance.
+Shofuso Japanese Cultural Center’s opening is delayed until further notice, dependent on state and city guidelines.
+The health and safety of our visitors and staff is always our top priority.
+Meanwhile, we are using this time to complete a Shofuso pond restoration project and general house preservation activities.

-At Shofuso, we are taking this extra time before our season opening to extend an exciting pond restoration project.
+We are conducting an exciting historic landscape restoration project.
 Head Gardener Sandi Polyakov is installing a black pebble beach around the boat landing and bridge, based on a winter consultation with Dr. Tomoki Kato, a leading historic landscape historian and practitioner from Kyoto, Japan.

 Our staff works year-round to produce the Subaru Cherry Blossom Festival, manage Shofuso, and host many other programs, so please consider a contribution at this time which will ensure our work can continue uninterrupted.
 We are excited to welcome you to Shofuso this season.